mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/api-abi-versioning.md

 *DSO = Dynamic Shared Object, to use Ulrich Drepper's terminology*

+### Windows (MSVC only)

+Since version 3.10.0, the physical filename for CXX Driver libraries is different from other platforms when built with the MSVC toolchain on Windows (even when the CMake generator is not Visual Studio).
+To restore prior behavior, which is similar to other platforms, set `ENABLE_ABI_TAG_IN_LIBRARY_FILENAMES=OFF`.

+* Physical filename for a DSO is `mongocxx-$ABI-$TAG.dll`
+* Physical filename for a static library is `mongocxx-static-$TAG.lib`

+Where `$TAG` is a triplet of letters indicating:

+* Build Type
+* mongoc Link Type
+* Polyfill Library

+followed by a suffix describing the toolset and runtime library used to build the library.

+Some examples of common DSO filenames expected to be generated include:

+* mongocxx-v_noabi-rhs-x64-v142-md.dll (release build configuration)
+* mongocxx-v_noabi-dhs-x64-v142-mdd.dll (debug build configuration)
+* mongocxx-v_noabi-rts-x64-v142-md.dll (link with mongoc statically)
+* mongocxx-v_noabi-rhm-x64-v142-md.dll (mnmlstc/core polyfill library)
+* mongocxx-v_noabi-rhb-x64-v142-md.dll (Boost polyfill library)

+This allows libraries built with different build configurations (and different runtime library requirements) to be built and installed without conflicting with each other.

+See references to `ENABLE_ABI_TAG_IN_LIBRARY_FILENAMES` and related code in the CMake configuration for more details.

+### Other Platforms (Linux, MacOS)

 * Physical filename for a DSO is `libmongocxx.so.$MAJOR.$MINOR.$PATCH`

 Note that the physical filename is disconnected from ABI version/soname.